USS Talbot (DD-114): World War II

 On 15 December 1944, after the high-speed transport's damage had been repaired at Manus, Talbot got underway and proceeded, via Aitape, to Noemfoor Island to participate in amphibious exercises with the 158th RCT.
 On 4 January 1945, she embarked troops and sortied with Task Unit 77.9.8 for Lingayen Gulf.
 The ship landed reinforcements at San Fabian the following week and continued on to Leyte.
 She embarked troops of the 11th Airborne Division on 26 January and headed for Luzon with a convoy.
 On 31 January, she disembarked the troops as the second wave against Nasugbu and steamed to Mindoro.
 She loaded mortar and rocket boats and delivered them to Leyte.

 On 14 February, the high-speed transport embarked units of the 151st Infantry Regiment and steamed to Bataan.
 She landed the troops at Mariveles Bay the next morning and returned to Subic Bay.
 On 17 February, she took a load of reinforcements to Corregidor.
 The transport escorted a convoy back to Ulithi and remained there for several weeks before being ordered to Guam.
 Talbot and proceeded to Parece Vela to conduct a survey of the reef and determine the feasibility of erecting a radio, weather, and observation station there.
 She returned to Guam on 20 April and reached Ulithi the next day.

 On 22 April, Talbot joined a convoy bound for Okinawa.
 Five days later, she began antisubmarine patrols south of Kerama Retto and then, on 30 April, joined a convoy for Saipan.
 She returned to Kerama Retto and served as a picket ship from 22 May to 6 June when she went back to Saipan.
 From the Marianas, the high speed transport was routed to Eniwetok, Hawaii, and the United States.

-Talbot arrived at San Pedro on 6 July and was to be reconverted into a destroyer.
-Her classification reverted to DD-114 on 16 July.
-However, a Board of Inspection and Survey recommended that she be inactivated.
+Talbot arrived at San Pedro on 6 July and was to be reconverted into a destroyer; her classification reverted to DD-114 on 16 July, but a Board of Inspection and Survey recommended that she be inactivated.
 Talbot was decommissioned on 9 October and struck from the Navy list on 24 October 1945.
 She was sold to the Boston Metals Company, Baltimore, Maryland, on 30 January 1946 and scrapped.